YottaDB/YDBDoc/ProgGuide/ioproc.rst

 .. parsed-literal::
    U[SE][:tvexpr] expr[:(keyword[=expr][:...])][,...]

-* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB/GT.M executes the command.
+* The optional truth-valued expression immediately following the command is a command postconditional that controls whether or not YottaDB executes the command.
 * The required expression specifies the device to make the current device.
 * A USE that selects a device not currently OPENed by the process causes a run-time error.
 * The optional keywords specify deviceparameters that control device behavior; some deviceparameters take arguments delimited by an equal sign (=).
 If there is only one deviceparameter, the surrounding parentheses are optional.
 * An indirection operator and an expression atom evaluating to a list of one or more USE arguments form a legal argument for a USE.

-The intrinsic special variable $IO identifies the current device, so GT.M directs all READs and WRITEs to $IO.
-When a YottaDB/GT.M image starts, $PRINCIPAL is implicitly OPENed and USEd.
-Once the YottaDB/GT.M image USEs a device, $IO holds the name of that device until the next USE command.
+The intrinsic special variable $IO identifies the current device, so YottaDB directs all READs and WRITEs to $IO.
+When a YottaDB image starts, $PRINCIPAL is implicitly OPENed and USEd.
+Once the YottaDB image USEs a device, $IO holds the name of that device until the next USE command.

 A USE command modifies the device in accordance with the deviceparameters that apply to the device type and ignores those that do not apply.
 Characteristics set with USE deviceparameters persist until another USE for the same device with the corresponding deviceparameter.
 Characteristics persist through USEs of other devices and, except for SD, FIFO, and PIPE, through a subsequent CLOSE and re-OPEN.